 Call us free on 0808 168 9540

-The range of bird surveys can include: breeding bird surveys; wintering bird surveys; vantage point surveys; or nesting bird surveys/checks.
-Specialist surveys for particular species of bird, such as skylark or birds of prey, can also be carried out.
+As all wild bird nest are protected and some birds are given extra protection, depending on the potential impacts of a development, it may be necessary to carry out birds surveys.
+The range of bird surveys can include, but not be limited to: breeding bird surveys; wintering bird surveys; vantage point surveys; or nesting bird surveys/checks.
+Specialist surveys for one type of bird, such as skylark or a bird of prey, can also be carried out.

 Barn owls are protected under Schedule 1 of the Wildlife and Countryside Act 1981, which protects the birds and their young.
-It is an offence to intentionally or recklessly disturb them.
-As a result they are protected from being killed, injured or taken, and their nests and eggs are protected from being taken, damaged or destroyed.
-The buildings or trees they nest in are also protected.
+It is an offence to intentionally, or recklessly, disturb them.
+As a result, they are protected from being killed, injured or taken, or taking, destroying or damaging their nest, or taking or destroying their egg.
+As a result, the buildings or trees they nest in are also protected.
 The typical life span of a barn owl is 4 years in the wild.

 You need a licence to approach or view the contents for a barn owl nest.

-Barn owl surveys can involve the following:
+A barn owl survey can involve the following: